-The Browns couldn't swing a trade with the Carolina Panthers, and according to multiple sources, never got close.
-As talks intensified during Friday's second round, sources said Carolina wanted Cleveland to pay a significant portion of Mayfield's guaranteed $19 million salary next season.
-The Browns balked, and Carolina traded up into the third round to draft Ole Miss quarterback Matt Corral, killing those trade talks, according to sources.
-As it stands, Corral -- not Mayfield -- will compete with Sam Darnold for Carolina's starting job, and Mayfield remains in limbo with the franchise that took him No. 1 overall four years ago.
+The Browns couldn't swing a trade with the Carolina Panthers at the time, and according to multiple sources, never got close.
+As talks intensified during the second round, sources said Carolina wanted Cleveland to pay a significant portion of Mayfield's guaranteed $19 million salary next season.
+The Browns balked and Carolina traded up into the third round to draft Ole Miss quarterback Matt Corral.

 In 2018, Mayfield arrived in Cleveland, a city that has been searching for a franchise quarterback since the Bernie Kosar era of the 1980s, with enormous fanfare.
 But after quarterbacking the Browns to their first playoff victory in 26 years in 2020, his standing with the front office and locker room declined.
 Struggles on the field, a messy split with receiver Odell Beckham Jr. that divided the team, quarterback Deshaun Watson's willingness to waive his no-trade clause to join Cleveland, and a perceived slight from the Browns' front office all contributed to effectively end Mayfield's time in Cleveland, pushing both sides to seek a fresh start.